Mastitis is inflammation or swelling of your breast tissue, particularly the milk ducts and glands in a breastfeeding woman.

 What is the treatment for mastitis?

-The key ways of managing mastitis are for you to:
+The following are the key ways of managing mastitis:

 - Flucloxacillin 500mg 4 times per day (at least an hour before food), is the most commonly used antibiotic.